ankostis/pypiserver/README.rst

         -P foo/htpasswd.txt  -a update,download
       To drop all authentications, use:
         -P .  -a ''
-      For example to password-protect package uploads & downloads while leaving listings public, give:
-        -P -a update,download
       By default, only 'update' is password-protected.

     -P, --passwords PASSWORD_FILE
       use apache htpasswd file PASSWORD_FILE to set usernames & passwords used for authentication of certain actions (see -a option).
-      Set it explicitly to '.' to allow empty list of actions to authenticate.
+      Set it explicitly to '.' to allow empty list of actions to authenticate;
+      then no `register` command is neccessary, but `~/.pypirc` still needs `username` and `password` fields, even if bogus.

     --disable-fallback
       disable redirect to real PyPI index for packages not found in the